JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/7-algorithms-and-data-structures-part-1/hometask.md

 # 6. 📚 Home Task

-The home task can be done using TypeScript or Vanilla JS.
+The home task should be done using TypeScript.

 ## Graph generator